 Monday, September 6, 1982

-Dave called to invite Mom, Elisabeth, and me over for dinner.
-Since we don’t have a car, he came and picked us up.
-When he got to our place, he told me that he was going to invite me to go roller-skating with him that night I left with Jeff, then he asked me if we could go out this week instead.
+Dave called to invite Mom, Beth, and me over for dinner.
+Since we don’t have a car, he came and picked us up in his mom’s car.
+When he got to our place, he told me he’d planned to invite me to go roller-skating with him the night I left with Jeff, and asked if we could go out this week instead.
 I can’t go this week because Mom said I have to go with a lawyer to Utah to fill out some papers so that we can stay in the country.
-Mom was going to go, but she said she didn’t want to go and is making me go instead.
-I don’t mind because then I can see my family again while I am there.
-Dave said we could just go out when I get back.

 Tuesday, September 7, 1982